seanwhs/Tutorials/react/JS-DOM-Manipulation.md

 React teaches you how to describe UI in a cleaner, state-driven way.

 If you understand both, you will be much stronger as a frontend developer: vanilla DOM gives you fundamentals, and React gives you a scalable component model. [legacy.reactjs](https://legacy.reactjs.org/docs/faq-internals.html)

+## Reference Repository

+Reference this public repository for examples and demos:

+Javascript-DOM-Manipulation Repository